SentimentalK/claude-certified-architect/README.md

 - Work through the scenarios and questions.
 - Use the **Practical Exercises** section to rehearse key patterns (tool design, MCP integration, structured output, context management, and reliability).

+## See Also

+- Claude Code: Commands Cheatsheet https://claude-guides.com

 ## How to contribute

 - Add new translations to your language in md files, PDF version will be generated automatically after merge of PR.